actualbudget/actual/docs/getting-started/starting-fresh.md

 Budgeting, even without historical data, can help you gain control over your finances, reduce stress, and achieve your financial goals.
-It just takes little bit of effort to get going.
+It just takes a little bit of effort to get going.

 You can start using Actual without actually assigning your available funds before you start budgeting.

 1. Record every transaction you make daily.
-If you do it weekly, the chances are that you have forgotten some cash transactions.
+If you do it weekly, the chances are that you will have forgotten some cash transactions.
 One way to avoid forgetting transactions is, of course, to keep all receipts.

 2. Take special notice of when you use cash.
 Petty cash transactions are easy to overlook, but all those daily chocolates for "only" 0.50 and all those coffees for "only" 10 add up over a month.
-If you repeatedly make cash withdrawals and do not know what you are spending your money on, then using any expense and budget tracking tools in the world will not help you.
+If you repeatedly make cash withdrawals and do not know what you are spending your money on, then no expense and budget tracking tools in the world will be able to help you.

 3. At the end of each week, set the *Budgeted* column in the Budget view to the same value as what you see in the *Spent* column.
 If done correctly, the sum under *To Budget* should